 Fill a bucket with warm water, adding a couple of teaspoons of liquid soap.
 Ensure the water’s not too hot, as it could damage the metal (and burn your hands!).

-You’ll want to fill the bucket enough so that it will only cover your heads – don’t submerge the hosels, as the warm water might loosen the ferrules, which would eventually lead to irreparable damage to your irons.
+WARNING: You’ll want to fill the bucket enough so that it will only cover your heads – don’t submerge the hosels, as the warm water might loosen the ferrules, eventually leading to irreparable damage to your iron clubs.

 Soak your iron heads in soapy water for 5-10 minutes.
-If they are particularly dirty, you might want to soak them for a bit longer.
+You might want to soak them for a bit longer if they are particularly dirty.

 Step 3 – Clean The Grooves

-After allowing your irons to soak, clean the clubhead with a soft-bristled brush (or toothbrush), especially getting the muck out of the grooves on the clubface.
+After allowing your irons to soak, clean the club head with a soft bristle brush (or toothbrush), especially getting the muck out of the grooves on the clubface.

-Some of the dirt could harden over time, especially if you have missed a cleaning session.
-Should you still find some muck after cleaning the clubhead with the soft-bristled brush, soak them for a while longer to loosen all the dirt and debris, then clean again with the soft-bristled brush.
+Some dirt could harden over time, especially if you missed a cleaning session.
+Should you still find some muck after cleaning the club head with the soft bristle brush, soak them for a while longer to loosen all the dirt and debris, then clean again with the brush.

-Avoid using a wire bristled brush as this will scratch the surface of the club leading to additional areas that can influence the impact between ball and clubface.
+Avoid using a wire bristled brush as this will scratch the surface of the club leading to additional areas that can influence the impact between the ball and club face.

 Another handy trick that can be done during a game is using a golf tee to clean the grooves.
 Simply run it up and down each groove and wipe away any residual dirt.
 This is fast and extremely effective.

 Make sure you get into each of the grooves.
 An old toothbrush might be better for this, as it should be able to reach right down into the nooks.
-You must get all the mud out of the grooves to reclaim maximum control of your irons.
+You must get all the mud out of the grooves to reclaim maximum control of your iron clubs.

 Step 4 – Rinse And Inspect

-Rinse the clubhead after cleaning the grooves with the soft-bristled brush and inspect to see if there is more muck that remained behind.
-Ensure that water is not splashed onto the shaft.
+Rinse the club head after cleaning the grooves with the soft bristle brush and inspect to see if more muck remained behind.
+Ensure that water has not splashed onto the shaft.

 Step 5 – Dry The Club

-Dry the clubhead with the towel and include the shaft in the drying process just in case some water has splashed onto the shaft during the rinse process.
-The drying process will remove any muck that may still be loose on the clubface after the cleaning and rinse.
+Dry the club head with the towel and include the shaft in the drying process just in case some water splashes onto the shaft during the rinse process.
+After cleaning and rinsing, the drying process will remove any muck that may still be loose on the clubface.

-Make sure that the clubhead and the shaft are dried properly and that no damp is on the club before replacing it into your bag.
+Make sure that the club head and the shaft are dried properly and that no dampness is on the club before replacing it with your bag.

 As an optional fifth step, you could apply a touch of steel or chrome plating to your clubs.
 Instructions may vary from product to product, but it’s usually a simple case of gently applying it, leaving it for a minute, and then removing the polish.

-Cleaning woods is slightly different from how you clean irons, as the heads should never be soaked underwater to protect the finish and shine of the club head, and the putter is also made of a slightly different material.
+Cleaning fairway woods and putters is slightly different from how you clean irons, as the heads should never be soaked underwater to protect the finish and shine of the club head, and the putter is also made of a slightly different material.

-Start the cleaning process by dipping the clubhead in the water for a fraction of a second before removing it and wiping it down with a damp cloth, and then drying it properly with a dry cloth.
+Start the cleaning process by dipping the club head in the water for a fraction of a second before removing it and wiping it down with a damp cloth, and then dry it properly with a dry cloth.

-Give the grooves on the clubface a quick brush with the soft-bristled brush to remove any muck.
-Once you have done so, inspect the clubface for any debris that could remain in the grooves.
+Give the grooves on the clubface a quick scrub with the brush to remove any muck.
+Once you have done so, inspect the clubface for any remaining debris in the grooves.